 Habib Ammari is a Professor of Applied Mathematics at ETH Zürich.
 Before moving to ETH, he was a Director of Research at the Department of Mathematics and Applications at Ecole Normale Supérieure in Paris.
-He received a Bachelor's degree in 1992 and a Master's degree in 1993, and a Ph.D. in applied mathematics in 1995, all from the Ecole Polytechnique, France.
+He received a Bachelor's degree in 1992, a Master's degree in 1993, and a Ph.D. in applied mathematics in 1995, all from the Ecole Polytechnique, France.
 Then, he received a Habilitation degree in Mathematics from the University of

 Pierre & Marie Curie in Paris three years later.